HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/SupportForAdditionalMIMETypes.md

 Depending on the use case, you may need to set `imageresourcecmpnt.allowedmimetypes` or `mimetype.list` in the WAS admin console:

 1. In the WAS admin console, navigate to **Resources > Resource Environment > Resource Environment Providers > WCM_WCMConfigService > Custom properties**.
+2. Click **New...**.
+3. Under **Name**, enter `imageresourcecmpnt.allowedmimetypes`

-2. Set the property name: `imageresourcecmpnt.allowedmimetypes` and then adjust the values for your needs.
-For example the value `image/gif,image/jpeg`to allow the mimetypes GIF and JPEG.
-For details, please check [Defining valid mime types for the image element](../../../manage_content/wcm_configuration//cfg_webcontent_auth_env/wcm_config_prop_authoring.md#defining-valid-mime-types-for-the-image-element){target="_blank"}
+4. Under **Value**, enter the value of the MIME type you want to allow.
+For example, `image/gif,image/jpeg` allows GIF and JPEG MIME types.
+For more information, refer to [Defining valid mime types for the image element](../../../manage_content/wcm_configuration//cfg_webcontent_auth_env/wcm_config_prop_authoring.md#defining-valid-mime-types-for-the-image-element){target="_blank"}.

+    !!!note
         The same values can be used when setting the property name `mimetype.list`.

+5. Click **Apply**.
+6. Click **Save** at the top of the console messages.

-In addition to that, please also verify all mimetype settings in all files that belong to the file resource component rendering.
-For example in the following files:
+Additionally, verify all mimetype settings in all the files that belong to the file resource component rendering.
+For example:

 - `<AppServer_root>\java\jre\lib\content-types.properties`